Hi there, I’m Beth.

 Accepting my disillusionment was heartbreaking.
 The culture of fear and judgement the church instilled in me was so powerful and I slipped into a double life where I conducted my life outside church standards with some people and put on a façade of faithfulness with others.
 Neither version of myself was authentic but I was so afraid to be honest with myself and my community.
 I was too scared to admit what I believed for fear of judgement, fear of hurting people, and the fear of not knowing how to live my life fully outside Mormonism.

 After I disclosed my faith transition, my struggle grew immensely more difficult as I sorted out all the difficult emotions that brought.
+It also meant confronting my rape trauma, which because of religious shame, went untreated for nearly three decades.
 It took about a year to feel stabilized and another year to settle into the new normal.
 It feels like each year is just getting better and better.

 I’m happier and more at peace now than I have been in years.
 I feel more authentic and true to myself.
 Living my life outside of the church didn’t bring any of the unhappiness I was taught or feared it would.
 Leaving the church made me realize the church limits happiness and joy to this one little box but there are so many ways to live a fulfilling, happy, purposeful and joyful life.
 I feel like my world has expanded and there is so much potential for love and happiness.
 It feels like a rainbow of joy exploded.